45H15H/meeting-minutes/README.md

 # Meeting Minutes Generator

-Meeting Minutes Generator is a web application that uses OpenAI API models automatically generate meeting minutes from audio recordings.
+Meeting Minutes Generator is a web application that uses OpenAI API models to automatically generate meeting minutes from audio recordings.

 ## Demo